kgateway-dev/community/CONTRIBUTING.md

 * [Big pull requests](#big-prs)
 * [Code review guidelines](#code-review-guidelines)

-Refer to the [contributing ladder doc](CONTRIBUTING.md) to understand the roles and contribution ladder within the community.
+Refer to the [contribution guide](CONTRIBUTING.md) to understand the roles and contributor ladder within the project.

 ## Filing issues